fr4nc15co/BLE-HM10/README.md

 # BLE-HM10
 This is a repository for the ones interested in developing BLE COM with modules such as HM10 with their arduino or microprocessors (It works with a PIC32MX from MPLAB) .
 I found several sources but none of then was working on the first shot or it simply something was updated and it is no longer valid.
+More about BLE in this link from [Adafruit](https://learn.adafruit.com/introduction-to-bluetooth-low-energy/introduction).

 - [IO DEVICE - ARDUINO](#io-device---arduino)
     + [Files](#files)